ZephyrCarter/troop223.github.io/index.md

 <hr>

-You are expected to show up in full uniform at every meeting, raising and lowering of the Flag, and at many events to show Respect.
+You are expected to show up in full uniform at every meeting, Raising and Lowering of the Flag, and at many events to show Respect.
   </p>

 Here is an example of a properly dressed Scout: